QX20211202/RefsTools/README.md

 # RefsTools

-RefsTools read the refs.bib and write a refs.bbl file for various physics journals.
-See the example directory for more information.
+a reference tool process refs.bib to generate a refs.bbl file.